-- Serial sections of the code are performed by CPU (host) - The parallel ones (that exhibit rich amount of data parallelism) are performed by GPU (device) in the SIMD mode as CUDA kernels. - host and device have separate memory spaces: programmers need to transfer data between CPU and GPU in a manner similar to "one-sided" message passing.
+- Serial sections of the code are performed by CPU (host) - The parallel ones (that exhibit rich amount of data parallelism) are performed by GPU (device) in the SIMD mode as CUDA kernels. - ↑ host and device have separate memory spaces: programmers need to transfer data between CPU and GPU.